-4.5.
+4.3.
 Oncologic

-- 4.5.1.
-PET scan is considered medically necessary when used for diagnosis or staging of cancer when ALL (1, 2, and 3) of the following criteria are met: - 4.5.1.1.
-Imaging results are required to determine at least one of the following: - 4.5.1.1.
-Whether the individual is a candidate for an invasive diagnostic Or therapeutic procedure of an internal body structure (for example, biopsy of a pancreas lesion not merely a superficial lymph node); Or - 4.5.1.1.2.
-The appropriate anatomic location for an invasive procedure; Or - 4.5.1.1.3.
-The extent of malignancy when recommended therapy, (for example, local vs. systemic therapy, use of neo-adjuvant therapy) reasonably depends upon the extent of malignancy;
+- 4.3.1.
+PET scan is considered medically necessary when used for diagnosis or staging of cancer when ALL (1, 2, and 3) of the following criteria are met:

+- 4.3.1.1.
+Imaging results are required to determine at least one of the following:

+- 4.3.1.1.1.
+Whether the individual is a candidate for an invasive diagnostic or therapeutic procedure of an internal body structure (for example, biopsy of a pancreas lesion not merely a superficial lymph node); or

+- 4.3.1.1.2.
+The appropriate anatomic location for an invasive procedure; or

+- 4.3.1.1.3.
+The extent of malignancy when recommended therapy, (for example, local vs. systemic therapy, use of neo-adjuvant therapy) reasonably depends upon the extent of malignancy; AND

-AND - 4.5.1.2.
-More standard imaging modalities, (for example, CT, MRI, or ultrasound) are either not indicated or unable to conclusively provide the required information;
+- 4.3.1.2.
+More standard imaging modalities, (for example, CT, MRI, or ultrasound) are either not indicated or unable to conclusively provide the required information; AND

-AND

-- 4.5.1.3.
+- 4.3.1.3.
 The tumor in question is a suspected or proven malignancy from any of the following primary locations:

 - Anal cancer

 - Appendix

 - Brain

-- Breast (except initial staging of axillary lymph nodes); Or
+- Breast (except initial staging of axillary lymph nodes); or

 - Cervix

 - Chordoma

 - Colorectal

 - Esophageal

 - Ewing sarcoma and osteosarcoma

 - Fallopian tube

 - Gastric

 - Gastrointestinal stromal tumors

-- Head and neck cancers (excluding cancers of the central nervous system and thyroid cancer)
+- Head and neck cancers (excluding cancers of the central nervous system)

 - Lung

 - Lymphoma

 - Melanoma

 - Merkel cell carcinoma

 - Mesothelioma

 - Multiple myeloma and plasmacytomas

-- Musculoskeletal
+- Musculoskeletal o

 - Neuroblastoma

 - Neuroendocrine tumors

 - Non-small cell lung carcinoma

 - Occult primary cancers

 - Ovarian cancer

 - Pancreatic cancer

 - Paraneoplastic syndrome

 - Penile cancer

 - Primary peritoneal cancer

-- Small cell lung carcinoma

-- Small bowel adenocarcinoma

-- Soft tissue sarcoma

-- Solitary pulmonary nodules

-- Testicular cancer

-- Thymic malignancies

-- Thyroid cancer (excluding metastatic thyroid cancer).

-- Cancer of Unknown Primary;

-- Suspected Paraneoplastic Syndrome.

-- 4.5.2.
-PET scan is considered medically necessary when used for restaging Or monitoring of cancer when ALL (1, 2, 3, 4 and 5) of the following criteria are met:

-- 4.5.2.1.
-Initial therapy has been completed.
-AND